-Completed and signed Risk Assessment form Model or invention is no larger than 1m x 1m x 1m and does not weigh more than 8kg Must not include liquids, require the use of mains power or include live animals or plants Short written report including: The scientific principle demonstrated by your model or used in your invention · How the entry was made Any problems that occurred and how you overcame the problems How to operate your model or invention Adheres to the report length requirements Year R-2: less than 100 words Year 3-4 and 5-6: approximately 250 words; Year 7-8, 9-10, 11-12: do not exceed 500 words. · Acknowledgment of assistance received.
-Online submission Electronic copy of your report (PDF or Word document) Electronic copy of your risk assessment (must be signed by your science teacher or Oliphant coordinator) Cover sheet (given to you by your coordinator) (OPTIONAL) A short video of your project - uploaded as an unlisted video on YouTube and shared via URL or QR code on your report Project submitted online: between Monday 22 July - Friday 26 July Onsite delivery Identification Label attached to your entry (given to you by your coordinator) Hard copy of your report Hard copy of your risk assessment (must be signed by your science teacher or Oliphant coordinator) All loose parts labelled.
-No valuables attached.
+Completed and signed Risk Assessment form Model or invention is no larger than 75cm x 75cm x 75cm and does not weigh more than 8kg Must not require the use of mains power or include live animals or plants Although the use of liquids is not encouraged, if using liquids, the liquid must be contained in a container which is clearly labelled with what kind of liquid is in the container in case of leaks.
+Short written report including: · The scientific principle demonstrated by your model or used in your invention How the entry was made Any problems that occurred and how you overcame the problems How to operate your model or invention Adheres to the report length requirements Year R-2: less than 100 words Year 3-4 and 5-6: approximately 250 words; Year 7-8, 9-10, 11-12: do not exceed 500 words.
+Acknowledgment of assistance received.
+Online submission Electronic copy of your report (PDF or Word document) Electronic copy of your risk assessment (must be signed by your science teacher or Oliphant coordinator) Cover sheet (given to you by your coordinator) (OPTIONAL) A short video of your project - uploaded as an unlisted video on YouTube and shared via URL or QR code on your report Project t submitted online: between Monday 21 July - Sunday 27 July